pradeepviswa/notes/5 kubernetes/7-deployment.md

   replicas: 2                   # we want 2 replica pods
   selector:
     matchLabels:
-      name: deployment          # replica pods will be created from the template with label 'deployment'
+      name: deployment          # deployment manages pods with this label
-  template:                     # here onwards is the template
+  template:                     # pod template
-    name: testpod               # optional. creating a template with name testpod
     metadata:
-      labels:                   # with label name as deployment
+      labels:
-        name: deployment        # pick template with label company: test
+        name: deployment        # pods will be created with this label
     spec:
       containers:
         - name: c01
           image: ubuntu
           command: ["/bin/bash", "-c", "while true; do echo  I am learning deployment; sleep 5; done"]  # creating an infinite loop till the time container is running. this is because ubuntu image doesn't have anything to run by default.

 ```
 #### apply second version of deployment